 As with most other legal matters, any person may represent himself or herself before the court.
 Bankruptcy is a highly refined procedure that is full of detail and interpretations based on prior case law.
 Each case is different.

-A lawyer will make the process of filing for bankruptcy easier, faster, and more successful.
+A lawyer will make filing for bankruptcy easier, faster, and more successful.
 The legal advice of an experienced law firm can help individuals make a more informed decision and avoid costly mistakes.
 The laws and logistics of bankruptcy, credit reporting bureaucracy, and the tactics of collection agencies can be difficult to manage without a lawyer.

 In virtually all cases, the total expense of bills, late fees, and interest are far more expensive than the cost of declaring bankruptcy.
 It is often better to find solutions to help manage debt rather than continuing to exhaust assets in an attempt to avoid bankruptcy.